Data-Connexxus/.github/profile/README.md

 <i>The idea for the Synthetic Data Platform is in NO WAY new or unique</i>, it purpose and usage is fueled to help reduce and/or remove
 the struggle that every organization experiences around their data needs.
-What we believe makes this plaform unique is our perspective and approach.
+What we believe makes this plaform unique is our approach.

-* While there are numerous offerings out their across the open source and paid offerings we wanted to build something that could not only be used to support data integration needs but also support application development and integration needs as well.
+* While there are numerous offerings available, from libraries to technology platforms that range from open source to freemium
-* As part of the Project Herophilus community the intent is for it to be leveraged to both support and enable other capabilities to be developed and leveraged.
-A complete list of components from Connectivity, Data Real-Time Assets, Data Simulators, Data De-Identification and Anonymization components and more can be found <a href="https://github.com/Project-Herophilus" target="_blank">here</a>.
-* Simplicity built for complex data and datasets needs.
-The Synthetic Data Platform  from its inception has been designed to generate and/or build upon a concept of data attributes.
-There are currently 21 different data attributes it can use to create data structures.
+  (some free and some paid within technologies).
+Our goal and intent is to be a "powered by" technology platform that can be molded like clay for to benefit groups from testing to data to integration to applicaton development.
+* This project has always intended to be operated under the open/community source model. the Synthetic Data Platform open source licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.
+  Our model is not some "freemium" or offering based model with versions and scaled capabilities.
-* Our focus is on enabling massive amounts of data to be used immediately or very quickly.
-This we feel helps to focus on reducing data breached and information exposure.
+* The Synthethic Data Platform is designed around a very flexible computational data model that can Our initial first years focus was on enabling a massive amounts of extensible data to be used very quickly for a large amount of needs.
 Why should organizations risk <a href="https://www.breachlevelindex.com/" target="_blank">data breaches</a> or the potential leakage of <a href="https://en.wikipedia.org/wiki/Protected_health_information" target="_blank">PHI (in healthcare)</a>
   or <a href="https://en.wikipedia.org/wiki/Personal_data" target="_blank">PII (In any other industry)</a>?
-In today's technology world we wanted to enable a new and different way to innovate within a data-driven organization, an extensible
-* Work with implementations industry based data.
-Our focus is also on enriching the platform with codes and codesets into data thats generated to ensure it matches existing data systems.
-* Generating industry standargs.
-For Healthcare specifically this is HL7, FHIR, EDI and so forth.
-We are actively working on implementing FHIR and improving HL7.
-* Helping to create and grow "Data Driven Organization".
-To be a data-driven organization requires an overarching information culture driven by data.
-An information culture is not only a deep knowledge of their data but a major understanding how it relates to any specific testing needed or required. broad access and data literacy along with appropriate data-driven decision-making governance and guidance processes.
-While it sounds complicated it is really about providing businesses a means for data collection, cleansing, hosting and maintenance data while mitigating the risk of a data breach thru comprehensive testing processes and practices.
-Data-driven organization can innovate continuously because they understand and can embrace new business models quickly.
-The focus around tooling in these organizations typically is to enable them.

-## The Synthetic Data Platform Philosophy

-This project has always intended to be operated under the open/community source model. the Synthetic Data Platform open source licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.
-Our model is not some "freemium" or offering based model with versions and scaled capabilities.
-Our approach is to provide the assets and have community enhancements and improvements to support the growth of underlying needs for the platform. data access capabilities.
-The core assets provided include a highly flexible and extensible data tier, APIs that both enable the platform to be accessed as well as extended and at some point there will be a WebUI.
+* We focused on delivering some core basic RDBMS and EDW level support.
+The data model and loaders are present for PostgresQL, SQL Server, SnowFlake, and DataBricks/Apache Spark.
+Our most actively maintained platforms are PostgresQL and SQL Server.
+* While we tried to build APIs we had a complete lack of technology focus.
+As we entered mid 2023 we decided to focus on Python as the core technology that we would leverage going forward.
+Its powerful data capabilities make it the right decision.
+* The Synthetic Data Platform is built upon a simple concept of associated or tagged data, the data is associated/tagged with organizations and applications.
+The platform uses the concept of data attributes (21 different data attributes as part of the base platform) that can be extended based on implementation and specific needs.
+To enable the platform even further users can configure data structures from their data attributes (9 are pre-configured).
+* If you load the provided data scripts you will have well over 100B data attributes to start using within an hour of loading platform.

-# The Synthetic Data Platform: Getting More Familiar
+# The Synthetic Data Platform: Repository Layout
-The Synthetic Data Platform was initially designed as part of a large open-source healthcare ecosystem, with a move into its organization we can now better align towards providing more extensive capabilities with multiple repositories.
+As we moved to a new GitHub organization we also wanted to rethink or repository needs versus maintaining everything in one single repository.

 ## Data Tier
 Specific artifacts related to the platform's data tier